Azure/terraform-azurerm-avm-res-hybridcontainerservice-provisionedclusterinstance/examples/default/README.md

 # Leaving location as `null` will cause the module to use the resource group location
 # with a data source.
 module "test" {
-  # source = "../../"
+  source = "../../"
-  source  = "Azure/avm-res-hybridcontainerservice-provisionedclusterinstance/azurerm"
+  # source  = "Azure/avm-res-hybridcontainerservice-provisionedclusterinstance/azurerm"
-  version = "~> 0.1.0"
+  # version = "~> 0.1"

   location            = data.azurerm_resource_group.rg.location
   name                = var.aks_arc_name